 Meekness is a spiritual gift

-As with most attributes of Godliness, meekness is a gift of God.
+As with all attributes of Godliness, meekness is a gift of God.
 To obtain an attribute of Godliness we must seek the Holy Ghost and learn to live by His teachings and direction.
 We learn to subject our own will to the will of the Spirit, and learn to be obedient at all times and in all things.
 Does this mean we become a milktoast?
 (That means a weakling.
 Think of how strong a piece of toasted bread is when you have poured milk over it.)
 Of course not.

 Interestingly enough, it is the nature of those who follow Christ to be some of the strongest people on earth.
 When we follow the teachings of Christ we gain confidence in our course of action, since we know that what we are doing is pleasing in his sight.
 We trust our behavior because we are on his errand, doing his work, and therefore cannot fail.
 We learn to deal with others in kinder ways, being more patient than we were before we began acting like Christ.
 The more practice we get following the dictates or directions from the Spirit, the more we learn to care about the feelings and salvation of those around us.
 We learn to have a love of teaching and leading by example.
 We learn to rely on the influence of the Holy Ghost to soften people’s hearts and to open doors of opportunity so we can accomplish our assignments.